-The Applicant has not requested a waiver from the 50-foot No Build Zone as defined in Section 2.17 of the Bylaw's Regulations.
+2. The Applicant has not requested a waiver from the 50-foot No Build Zone as defined in Section 2.17 of the Bylaw's Regulations.
 B+T understands that the applicability of this No Build Zone may not be necessary if a waiver is granted to the 100-foot boundary extension to the MAHW of PVPs and CVPs.
 However, if this waiver request is needed, B+T recommends that the tabulated waiver requests be updated accordingly.

 Applicant Response: Please refer to the April 5th updated waiver list.

-B+T Current Response: Acknowledged.
+B+T Response: Acknowledged.
 The Applicant has updated the Waiver Request list to include these jurisdictional setbacks.
-Applicant Response: No response required.